 A family bike ride led to the discovery of a nearby stable, offering beginner riding lessons in the sport of dressage.
 Lauren’s mother, Judy, signed the pair up for lessons.
 Little did they know that less than 8 years later, Lauren would be representing her country for the first time in international competition.

 With a semester while in college spent working for 3 time Olympic Gold Medalist Monica Theodorescu and her Olympian father Georg, Lauren knew horses were more than just her passion – they were to be her career.
 Upon graduating from Sarah Lawrence College with studies in Public Policy and Urban Planning, Lauren spent a year as a working student for several exceptional trainers, including Olympic Bronze Medalist Carol Lavell, before setting up her own business in Marshall, Virginia in the fall of 2007.

 Lauren quickly established herself as a top trainer of riders from green to Grand Prix across several disciplines, with students ranging from the 2008 US Eventing Beginner Novice Rider of the Year to a long-listed rider for the Canadian Pan American Games Team, from local walk-trot champions to NAJYRC contenders.
-But she also has become well-known for producing FEI horses, including:
+But she also has become well-known for producing FEI horses, including but not limited to:

 –Clairvoya, Young Rider Grand Prix winner at USEF Festival of Champions 2009